kprokofi/light-weight-face-anti-spoofing/README.md

 . venv/bin/activate
 ```
 ### Data Preparation
-For training or evaluating on CelebA Spoof dataset you need to download the dataset (you can do it from the [official repository](https://github.com/Davidzhangyuanhan/CelebA-Spoof)) and then run the following script being located in the root folder of the project:
+For training or evaluating on the CelebA Spoof dataset you need to download the dataset (you can do it from the [official repository](https://github.com/Davidzhangyuanhan/CelebA-Spoof)) and then run the following script being located in the root folder of the project:
 ```bash
 cd /data_preparation/
 python prepare_celeba_json.py
 ```
-To train or evaluate on LCC FASD dataset you need to download it (link is available in the [original paper](https://csit.am/2019/proceedings/PRIP/PRIP3.pdf)).
+To train on or evaluate the LCC FASD dataset you need to download it (link is available in the [original paper](https://csit.am/2019/proceedings/PRIP/PRIP3.pdf)).
 Then you need to get the OpenVINO™ face detector model.
 You can use [model downloader](https://docs.openvinotoolkit.org/latest/omz_tools_downloader_README.html) to do that.
 The name of the model that you are looking for is `face-detection-0100.xml`, activate OpenVINO™ environment, and run the following script:
 ```bash
 python prepare_LCC_FASD.py --fd_model <path to `.xml` face detector model> --root_dir <path to root dir of LCC_FASD>
 ```
 This script will cut faces tighter than it is in the original dataset and get rid of some garbage crops.
 For running this script you need to activate OpenVINO™ environment.
 Refer to the official documentation.

-You can use LCC FASD without doing this at all, but it seems to enhance performance, so I recommend doing this.
+You can use the LCC FASD without doing this at all, but it seems to enhance performance, so I recommend doing this.
 Note that the new folder will be created and named as `<old name>cropped`.
 So to train or test the model with cropped data, please, set path to that new folder, which will be located in the same directory as the script.

-To train or evaluate on CASIA CEFA you just need to download it.
+To train on or evaluate the CASIA CEFA you just need to download it.
 The reader for this dataset supports not only RGB modality but the depth and IR too.
 Nevertheless, it's not the purpose of this project.

 If you want to use your own data, the next steps should be done:
 1) Prepare the reader for your dataset.